 Benefits for Employees: Employees can lower their monthly expenses by using pre-tax income to pay for their commute.

 January 1, 2016: NYC’s Commuter Benefits Law takes effect.
 Beginning January 1, for-profit and nonprofit employers with 20 or more full-time non-union employees in New York City must offer their full-time employees the opportunity to use pre-tax income to pay for their commute.
-Under federal tax law and effective January 1, 2019, employees can currently use up to $260 a month of their pre-tax income to pay for qualified transportation.
+Under federal tax law and effective January 1, 2019, employees can currently use up to $265 a month of their pre-tax income to pay for qualified transportation.

 July 1, 2016: DCA authorized to issue violations to businesses that do not comply with the law.
 The law gave employers a six-month grace period—from January 1, 2016 to July 1, 2016—to begin offering a commuter benefits program.
 Employers were not subject to penalties for violations that took place before July 1, 2016.
 The law continues to provide employers 90 days to cure (correct) a violation before DCA is authorized to seek penalties.